Discovering the Best Napa Valley Vineyards

 He veered past the ranch house across a neatly mown lawn and looked towards the sloping hill that forms Sycamore’s southern border.
 The vineyard is almost exactly the same size as Bosché, but was planted a decade later.
 “For almost 40 years I’ve walked this vineyard.
 Oftentimes, almost every year, I’ll be out here, and coyotes will come down that hill.
 They kind of keep the rabbits down.
 It’s always fun: they look at me, and I look at them, and we both go about our business.”

-While Ted has worn the winemaker’s title for much of his life, Freemark Abbey’s well-traveled Estate Ambassador, Barry Dodds, considers his colleague from a slightly different angle.
+While Ted has worn the winemaker’s title for much of his life, Freemark Abbey’s well-traveled Winery Historian, Barry Dodds, considers his colleague from a slightly different angle.
 The South African native sees in Ted more of the French model of the vigneron, or wine grower.

 “What the word describes is a person who tends a vineyard,” he said over the phone, just returned home from a work trip to Miami.
 “In a nutshell, Ted tends the vineyards, and he calls the shots in the vineyards.”